refined-github/shorten-repo-url/readme.md

 ### shortenRepoUrl.applyToLink(link, currentUrl)

-Automatically shorten the link's text if the text matches the URL, i.e. `<a href="https://github.com">https://github.com</a>`
+Automatically shorten the link's text if the text matches the URL, i.e. `<a href="https://github.com">https://github.com</a>`.
+If a `data-original-href` attribute is present, it will be used when comparing the link’s text and when generating the shortened URL.

+Note: this function will never change the `href` of the link, it only changes the text.

 It will return `true` or `false` depending on whether the link was shortened.